-Having good brown rice recipes is important for many of your favorite recipes, including fried rice, burritos and more.
-If you’ve battled with the switch from white rice, you’ll love these tips on how to make brown rice taste good.
-We all know brown rice is best because it has more fiber and nutrients.
+Having perfect Brown Rice Recipes is important for many of your favorite dishes, including fried rice, burritos and more.
+If you’re trying to switch from white rice, you’ll love these tips on how to make brown rice taste good.
+Brown rice is best because it has more fiber and nutrients.
 Learn how to cook brown rice in a way that you’ll be willing to make time and time again.

 Have you read about the nutritional benefits but wondered how to make brown rice?
 I think people can get overly dramatic about “how hard” it is to make it.

-You can also add a little bit of tofu, some sliced green onions, and sprinkle it with some dried ginger for a quick lunch.
-Oh, and it never hurts to have a little soy sauce or sriracha on hand as well.
+You can also add some Marinated Tofu over rice topped with some sliced green onions.
+It’s delicious!
+It never hurts to have a little soy sauce or sriracha on hand as well.

 Why Brown is Better